Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v3/readme.md

 await gapi.client.drive.files.listLabels({ fileId: "fileId",  });

 /*
-Modifies the set of labels on a file.
+Modifies the set of labels applied to a file.
+Returns a list of the labels that were added or modified.
 */
 await gapi.client.drive.files.modifyLabels({ fileId: "fileId",  });

 /*
  Updates a file's metadata and/or content.
 When calling this method, only populate fields in the request that you want to modify.
-When updating fields, some fields might change automatically, such as modifiedDate.
+When updating fields, some fields might be changed automatically, such as `modifiedDate`.
 This method supports patch semantics.
+This method supports an */upload* URI and accepts uploaded media with the following characteristics: - *Maximum file size:* 5,120 GB - *Accepted Media MIME types:*`*/*` Note: Specify a valid MIME type, rather than the literal `*/*` value.
+The literal `*/*` is only used to indicate that any valid MIME type can be uploaded.
+For more information on uploading files, see [Upload file data](/drive/api/guides/manage-uploads).
 */
 await gapi.client.drive.files.update({ fileId: "fileId",  });

 /*
-Subscribe to changes on a file.
+Subscribes to changes to a file.
 */
 await gapi.client.drive.files.watch({ fileId: "fileId",  });

 /*
-Creates a permission for a file or shared drive.
-For more information on creating permissions, see Share files, folders & drives.
+Creates a permission for a file or shared drive. **Warning:** Concurrent permissions operations on the same file are not supported; only the last update is applied.
 */
 await gapi.client.drive.permissions.create({ fileId: "fileId",  });

 /*
-Deletes a permission.
+Deletes a permission. **Warning:** Concurrent permissions operations on the same file are not supported; only the last update is applied.
 */
 await gapi.client.drive.permissions.delete({ fileId: "fileId", permissionId: "permissionId",  });